* We're trying to respond within 24 hours.

 ㅏ, ㅑ, ㅓ, ㅕ, ㅗ, ㅛ, ㅜ, ㅠ, ㅡ, ㅣ

-Use consonants and vowels to create complex consonants and complex vowels, and create the first, middle, and last sounds.
+Use consonants and vowels to create complex consonants and complex vowels, and create the first, middle, and final sounds.

-Theoretically, you can make 11,172 letters using Hangeul.
+Theoretically, 11,172 letters can be made using Hangeul.

 Hangeul consonants are basically modeled after the shape of the pronunciation organ of human.